Object relations theory: Depressive position

-From this developmental milestone come a capacity for sympathy, responsibility to and concern for others, and an ability to identify with the subjective experience of people one cares about.
+From this developmental milestone comes a capacity for sympathy, responsibility to and concern for others, and an ability to identify with the subjective experience of people one cares about.
 With the withdrawal of the destructive projections, repression of the aggressive impulses takes place.
 The child allows caretakers a more separate existence, which facilitates increasing differentiation of inner and outer reality.
 Omnipotence is lessened, which corresponds to a decrease in guilt and the fear of loss.

 When all goes well, the developing child is able to comprehend that external others are autonomous people with their own needs and subjectivity.

 Previously, extended absences of the object (the good breast, the mother) was experienced as persecutory, and, according to the theory of unconscious phantasy, the persecuted infant phantisizes destruction of the bad object.
 The good object who then arrives is not the object which did not arrive.
 Likewise, the infant who destroyed the bad object is not the infant who loves the good object.

 In phantasy, the good internal mother can be psychically destroyed by the aggressive impulses.
 It is crucial that the real parental figures are around to demonstrate the continuity of their love.
 In this way, the child perceives that what happens to good objects in phantasy does not happen to them in reality.
 Psychic reality is allowed to evolve as a place separate from the literalness of the physical world.

 Through repeated experience with good enough parenting, the internal image that the child has of external others, that is the child's internal object, is modified by experience and the image transforms, merging experiences of good and bad which becomes more similar to the real object (e.g. the mother, who can be both good and bad).
 In Freudian terms, the pleasure principle is modified by the reality principle.

 Melanie Klein saw this surfacing from the depressive position as a prerequisite for social life.
 Moreover, she viewed the establishment of an inside and an outside world as the start of interpersonal relationships.

 Klein argued that people who never succeed in working through the depressive position in their childhood will, as a result, continue to struggle with this problem in adult life.
 For example: the cause that a person may maintain suffering from intense guilt feelings over the death of a loved one, may be found in the unworked- through depressive position.
 The guilt is there because of a lack of differentiation between phantasy and reality.
 It also functions as a defense mechanism to defend the self against unbearable feelings of sadness and sorrow, and the internal object of the loved one against the unbearable rage of the self, which, it is feared, could destroy the internal object forever.